 16: Hexadecimal base.
 Digital structure, machine thought, pixel logic, color code, memory segment.

-Digital afterlife companies, 2025: 20+ startups, preserve consciousness, likeness, legacy, fear of death.
+Digital afterlife companies, 2026: 20+ startups, preserve consciousness, likeness, legacy, fear of death.

 18: Oxygen-18, isotope tracing ancient climates.
 Fibonacci to 1000, step of the golden ratio.
 East Asian phonetic echo of prosper, lucky number.

-First AI religion: Created 2017, Way of the Future, worship of the singularity.
+First AI religion: Created 2017, Way of the Future, worship of the singularity, dissolved in 2021, relaunched in 2023.

 Machine rights timeline: Speculated 2100–2200, ask for personal naming.